Has the Google Analytics Bounce Rate Been Bounced?

 Engagement Rate

 For one, engagement rate considers how long a session lasts – if a visitor stayed on your page over 10 seconds.
-Or if that visitor at least navigated to over two pages, or if that visitor engaged in some kind of ‘conversion’ such as submitting a form.
+Or if that visitor at least navigated to over two pages, or if that visitor engaged in some kind of ‘conversion’ such as clicking a button.

 Views Per User